Tekor Church: Destruction and current state

 The church survived largely intact until the early 20th century.
-It wad abandoned in 1906.
+It was abandoned in 1906.
 It suffered significant damage in an earthquake on August 1, 1912, (Note: The date is erroneously given as 1911 in some sources, while some sources erroneously state that the collapse was due to a lightning strike.) when its dome, most of the roof, and much of the southern façade collapsed.
 Dickran Kouymjian wrote that even in ruins, Tekor was "still massive and impressive."
 In August 1920, just before the Turkish–Armenian War, Ashkharbek Kalantar led the last Armenian expedition to Tekor and documented its state.
 He wrote that the collapsed church "presents a pitiful picture" and that the "image is so disturbing that at first one needs some time to recover from the shock."

 The church was further damaged by an earthquake on May 1, 1935 (Note: The date is erroneously given as 1936 in some sources.) and was deliberately targeted by the Turkish military during artillery exercises in 1956.
 The facing stones of what remained of the church were removed by the 1960s.
 Nicole and Jean-Michel Thierry, who visited in 1964, reported that the church was "almost entirely leveled" and it had lost all its facing stones.
 An American couple photographed the ruins in 1966, showing its walls entirely stripped of facing stones.